 - Contributing to the dissemination of patient information on bladder cancer both at national and European levels

-- Andrew Winterbottom, ECPC Board member and Treasurer will be one of the Chairs of the Bladder Cancer Working Group.
+The Chair of the Working Group is Andrew Winterbottom, ECPC Board member and Treasurer.
 Andrew is a bladder cancer patient, as well as the founder and director of Fight Bladder Cancer.

 - The Bladder Cancer Working Group will meet in person once a year in a dedicated meeting preceding the ECPC Annual Meeting.
-The Bladder Cancer Working Group will also meet at least twice a year via teleconference.
+The Bladder Cancer Working Group may also meet via teleconference.

 - The Bladder Cancer Working Group members, or appointed representatives, can be involved by ECPC in other ad-hoc initiatives, when necessary.